Maternal Health

 • Decolonizing Birth – women taking back their roles as life givers – birth workers, Doulas, Midwives caring for birthing people in their communities.

-• Black Mamas Matter Alliance – Black Women-led cross-sectoral alliance which centers Black Mamas to advocate, drive research, build power, and shift culture for Black maternal health, rights, and justice.
+• Black Mamas Matter Alliance – Black women-led cross-sectoral alliance which centers Black Mamas to advocate, drive research, build power, and shift culture for Black maternal health, rights, and justice.

 • Health Care Transformation Task Force which runs the Maternal Health Hub